Survivor: Island of the Idols: Reception

 Survivor: Island of the Idols was initially praised for the diverse cast and its gameplay prior to the merge episode.
 However, the controversy regarding Dan Spilo was met with universal disdain and intense scrutiny, resulting in the season being heavily panned by critics.
-Additional criticism was pointed at the following post-merge episodes, the edit portraying a very predictable winner, as well as the idol nullifier twist (obtained via a random coin flip) controversially ousting crowd-favorite Janet Carbin.
+Additional criticism was pointed at the following post-merge episodes, the edit portraying a very predictable winner, as well as the idol nullifier twist (obtained via a random coin flip) controversially ousting crowd-favorite Janet Carbin at the final five.

 Andy Dehnart of Reality Blurred labeled the season as the worst ever while pointing out several systemic problems with the show as a whole.
 He noted that the past five seasons were all won by men, while the past four seasons had featured only one female finalist who did not receive a single vote at the Final Tribal Council.
 He stated, "in the last five seasons, there have been fifty-two jury votes cast, and fifty of those have gone to men."
 He also lambasted the show for not having a proper protocol in dealing with sexual harassment until the "inappropriate touching" controversy essentially forced CBS to develop a formal one.

 Daniel Fienberg of The Hollywood Reporter wrote that the inaction from producers had not only ruined the season but tainted the legacy and future of Survivor.
 He stated, "Somewhere, somebody needs to feel shame — not embarrassment, but shame — at what happened this season and owing to potential legal ramifications, I doubt we'll see any regret or remorse at all.
 I'm not accusing anybody of a crime.
 All I'm saying is: Kellee deserved better.
 The women of Survivor deserved better.
 The fans of Survivor deserved better.
 I don't know how anybody is supposed to trust the show to do right by its contestants again.
 You broke it, Survivor gang.
 I don't know how you're going to fix it."